byuccl/spydrnet/docs/source/api_specification.rst

 >>> library = netlist.create_library()
 >>>

-Similarly if the parser is used the calls can be made in the same way.
+Similarly if the parser is used the calls can be made in the same way:

 >>> # parse an edif file in and add an empty library to the netlist.
 >>> import spydrnet as sdn